ismailkanaan/mhdesmailkanaan/README.md

-# Welcome to My Portfolio
+# Welcome to My Profile

 Hi there!
 I'm Esmail, a passionate Student in Rostock uni with experience in multiple programming languages.
 Below you'll find a list of projects I've worked on, showcasing my skills.